LoopKit/looptips/docs/algorithm/prediction.md

 For all carbohydrate entries, Loop assumes carbohydrates will not start absorbing for 10 minutes, so there is a 10-minute period of no absorption that is modeled prior to the absorption modeled in the next sections.

 ### Linear Carbohydrate Absorption
 Loop takes a conservative view of how fast remaining carbohydrates will absorb.
-Because it is safer to under-deliver insulin, Loop starts out at a minimum rate of absorption based on extending the entered carbohydrate duration by 50%.
+Because it is safer to under-deliver insulin for long duration meals, Loop starts out at a minimum rate of absorption based on extending the entered carbohydrate duration by 50%.
 Said another way, the minimum carbohydrate absorption rate is the total number of grams of carbohydrates over 150% of the entered duration.

 Using this initial minimum absorption rate, remaining carbohydrates are modeled to absorb linearly.
-For example, if the user enters a 72g carbohydrate meal, and selects an estimated absorption time of 4 hours, then Loop will forecast a 12ghr absorption rate for the next 6 hours.
+For example, if the user enters a 72g carbohydrate meal, and selects an estimated absorption time of 4 hours, then Loop will forecast a 12g/hr absorption rate for the next 6 hours.
 This rate can be termed the minimum absorption rate, which can be represented mathematically as:

 ![linear carb effect equation ](img/linear_carb_effect_equation.png)

 where MAR is the minimum absorption rate (g/hr), CA is the amount of carbohydrates (g) and d is the expected duration (hr) it will take the carbohydrates to absorb.

 ### Dynamic Carbohydrate Absorption
 The linear model above is modulated by an additional calculation that uses recent observed blood glucose data to estimate how fast carbohydrates have been absorbing.
-The expected change in blood glucose due to insulin effects alone is compared to the actual observed changes in glucose.
+The expected change in blood glucose due to insulin effects alone is compared to the actual observed changes in blood glucose.
 This difference is termed the insulin counteraction effect (ICE):

 ![dynamic carb effect equation ](img/dynamic_carb_effect_equation.png)